-7 1 Multiplier Sum 6 Was the average change in (assigned and unassigned) fund balances over 3 years less than a 25 percent decrease or did the current year's assigned and unassigned fund balances exceed 75 days of operational expenditures?
-(If the school district fails indicator 6, the maximum points and highest rating that the school district may receive is 89 points, B = Above Standard Achievement.)
-6/28/2021 11:08:22 AM Ceiling Passed 7 Was the number of days of cash on hand and current investments in the general fund for the school district sufficient to cover operating expenditures (excluding facilities acquisition and construction)?
+7 Was the number of days of cash on hand and current investments in the general fund for the school district sufficient to cover operating expenditures (excluding facilities acquisition and construction)?
 See ranges below in the Determination of Points section.
-6/8/2021 3:36:36 PM 10 8 Was the measure of current assets to current liabilities ratio for the school district sufficient to cover short-term debt?
+7/13/2023 6:19:09 PM 8 8 Was the measure of current assets to current liabilities ratio for the school district sufficient to cover short-term debt?
 See ranges below in the Determination of Points section.
-6/8/2021 3:36:36 PM 8 9 Did the school district's general fund revenues equal or exceed expenditures (excluding facilities acquisition and construction)?
+7/13/2023 6:19:09 PM 6 9 Did the school district's general fund revenues equal or exceed expenditures (excluding facilities acquisition and construction)?
 If not, was the school district's number of days of cash on hand greater than or equal to 60 days?
 See ranges below in the Determination of Points section.
-6/8/2021 3:36:36 PM 10 10 Did the school district average less than a 10 percent variance (90% to 110%) when comparing budgeted revenues to actual revenues for the last 3 fiscal years?
-7/2/2021 1:25:57 PM 10 11 Was the ratio of long-term liabilities to total assets for the school district sufficient to support long-term solvency?
-If the school district's increase of students in membership over 5 years was 7 percent or more, then the school district automatically passes this indicator.
+7/13/2023 6:19:09 PM 10 10 This indicator is not being evaluated.
+10 11 Was the ratio of long-term liabilities to total assets for the school district sufficient to support long-term solvency?
+(If the school district's increase of students in membership over 5 years was 7 percent or more or 1,000 or more students in membership, then the school district passes this indicator.)
+7/13/2023 6:19:09 PM 10 12 What is the correlation between future debt requirements and the district's assessed property value?
+7/13/2023 6:19:09 PM 10 13 Was the school district's administrative cost ratio equal to or less than the threshold ratio?
 See ranges below in the Determination of Points section.
-6/8/2021 3:36:38 PM 10 12 Was the debt per \$100 of assessed property value ratio sufficient to support future debt repayments?
-See ranges below in the Determination of Points section.
-6/8/2021 3:36:38 PM 8 13 Was the school district's administrative cost ratio equal to or less than the threshold ratio?
-See ranges below in the Determination of Points section.
-6/8/2021 3:36:38 PM 10 14 Did the school district not have a 15 percent decline in the students to staff ratio over 3 years (total enrollment to total staff)?
-If the student enrollment did not decrease, the school district will automatically pass this indicator.
-6/8/2021 3:36:39 PM 10 15 Was the school district's ADA within the allotted range of the district's biennial pupil projection(s) submitted to TEA?
-If the district did not submit pupil projections to TEA, did it certify TEA's projections?
-See ranges below in the Determination of Points section.
-6/8/2021 3:36:39 PM 5 16 Did the comparison of Public Education Information Management System (PEIMS) data to like information in the school district's AFR result in a total variance of less than 3 percent of all expenditures by function?
-(If the school district fails indicator 16, the maximum points and highest rating that the school district may receive is 89 points.
-B = Above Standard Achievement.)
-6/8/2021 3:36:39 PM Ceiling Passed 17 Did the external independent auditor report that the AFR was free of any instance (s) of material weaknesses in internal controls over financial reporting and 6/8/2021 3:36:39 PM Ceiling Passed compliance for local, state, or federal funds?
+7/13/2023 6:19:09 PM 10 14 This indicator is not being evaluated.
+10 15 This indicator is not being evaluated.
+5 16 Did the comparison of Public Education Information Management System (PEIMS) data to like information in the school district's AFR result in a total variance of less than 3 percent of all expenditures by function?
+(If the school district fails indicator 16, the maximum points and highest rating that the school district may receive is 89 points, B = Above Standard Achievement.)
+7/13/2023 6:19:09 PM Ceiling Passed 17 Did the external independent auditor report that the AFR was free of any instance(s) of material weaknesses in internal controls over financial reporting and compliance for local, state, or federal funds and free from substantial doubt about the school district's ability to continue as a going concern?
 (The AICPA defines material weakness.)
 (If the school district fails indicator 17, the maximum points and highest rating that the school district may receive is 79 points, C = Meets Standard Achievement.)
-18 Did the external independent auditor indicate the AFR was free of any instance(s) of material noncompliance for grants, contracts, and laws related to local, state, or federal funds?
+7/13/2023 6:19:09 PM Ceiling Passed 18 Did the external independent auditor indicate the AFR was free of any instance(s) of material noncompliance for grants, contracts, and laws related to local, state, or federal funds?
 (The AICPA defines material noncompliance.)
-6/8/2021 3:36:40 PM 10 19 Did the school district post the required financial information on its website in accordance with Government Code, Local Government Code, Texas Education Code, Texas Administrative Code and other statutes, laws and rules that were in effect at the school district's fiscal year end?
-6/8/2021 3:36:40 PM 5 20 Did the school board members discuss the district's property values at a board meeting within 120 days before the district adopted its budget?
-(If the school district fails indicator 20 the maximum points and highest rating that the school district may receive is 89 points, B = Above Standard Achievement.)
-6/8/2021 3:36:40 PM Ceiling Passed 96 Weighted Sum 1 Multiplier Sum (100 Ceiling) 96 Score
+7/13/2023 6:19:09 PM 10 19 Did the school district post the required financial information on its website in accordance with Government Code, Local Government Code, Texas Education Code, Texas Administrative Code and other statutes, laws and rules that were in effect at the school district's fiscal year end?
+7/13/2023 6:19:09 PM 5 20 Did the school district's administration and school board members discuss any changes and/or impact to local, state, and federal funding at a board meeting within 120 days before the district adopted its budget?
+7/13/2023 6:19:09 PM Ceiling Passed 94 Weighted Sum 1 Multiplier Sum